bnhpham/speech-recognition/README.md

 - **Exercises**: Showcase, visualization and explanation of each audio processing part of this project including spectrogram plotting, model training and WER evaluation.

 ## Evaluation
+The models were tested using the VoxCeleb and TIDIGITS datasets.

 | Model | Accuracy | WER |
 | :--- | :--- | :--- |
 | **Gender Classifier** | 0.9580 | - |